Outstanding school results

 - We congratulate the 2022 Open A Gold Coast debating Champions.
 As a result of all QAHS Debaters’ efforts, the Academy was awarded the prestigious Champion School Award in the Gold Coast Debating Competition for the second year in a row.

 - Students competed in the Modern Language Teachers’ Association of Queensland (MLTAQ) Speaking competition across French, Mandarin, Spanish and Russian with 7 x 1st Places awarded.

 - One student was selected as one of the 2022 Australian Olympic ChangeMakers to attend the National Summit.

 - A number of students were selected for national, state and regional sporting teams achieving awards at national level archery and badminton and at state level in dressage, track and field, triathlon, weightlifting and championship walking.

 - One teacher and six students received their Surf Lifesaving Bronze Medallion and ten students received their Observer’s and Radio Operators Awards at Mermaid Beach Surf Lifesaving Club.

 - One student was invited to represent Australia in the Asian Youth Chess Championships in Bali.

 - One student concluded a 4-month program with the Gold Coast Academy of Sport

 Creativity, activity, service (IB CAS)

-- Students were engaged in a broad range of rich co-curricular programs including: The Kokoda Challenge, Gym and GRIT Fitness Sessions with QAHS Fitness Coordinators, QUT Future Leaders, Dragon Dancing, Interact, Model United Nations, Mooting, Duke of Edinburgh, United Nations Youth Forum, Gold Coast Junior Council, Homeless Connect, Volunteering at Ashmore PCYC and Dance Troupe performances at HOTA.
+Students were engaged in a broad range of rich co-curricular programs including: Gym and GRIT Fitness Sessions with QAHS Fitness Coordinators, QUT Future Leaders, Dragon Dancing, Interact, Model United Nations, Mooting, Duke of Edinburgh, United Nations Youth Forum, Gold Coast Junior Council, Homeless Connect, Volunteering at Ashmore PCYC and QAHS Dance Troupe.